 Filing FCC Form 481

-The filing deadline is July 1.
+This year, the filing deadline is July 3, 2023.
 The FCC Form 481 must be filed annually to continue receiving High Cost program support or to begin receiving support in the near future.

 Yes, you are able to save your form and come back to it at a later time to change data already entered or to add new data.
 To access a form in progress, log in as usual and a list of forms in progress will display.
 Simply select the form you would like to continue working on.

 The FCC Form 481, online user guide, filing templates, and form instructions are currently available on the High Cost Program Forms and Filing Deadlines page.
 Use the E-File system to file the form online.